rugk/xenforo-threema-gateway/doc/wiki/FAQ.md

 3. Go to the 2FA settings, activate the phone lookup and enter the field ID you choose earlier there:
   ![add phone user field 04](AddPhoneUserField04.PNG)

 Note that your users have to include the [country calling codes](https://en.wikipedia.org/wiki/List_of_country_calling_codes) in the phone number.
 So e.g. they have to write "+41 791 234567" instead of "0791 234567".
-However spaces and the "+" sign at the beginning are not important.
+However spaces and the "+" sign at the beginning are not required.
 If it does not work also make sure that the users have the "lookup" permission.

 ### Messages are not send or received.
 What should I do?

 You should make sure you [setup](../doc/setup.md) everything correctly.
 Visit the ACP options page and look at the status.
-There you will eventually see error messages.
+There you will maybe see error messages.
 Also make sure you have enough credits to send messages.

 If this does not help, consider opening an issue.